KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 **Agent Prompt:**
 ```
 Create file backend/tests/test_tools.py in accordance with project plan and how to guide using best coding practices and latest best practices/sota way of doing it that is stable, do as much research as is necessary.
 The file should include:
-1. Tests for each tool (search, sql, rag, weather)
+1. Tests for each tool (search, sql, rag, market data)
 2. Test tool execution with mock data
 3. Test error handling
 4. Test tool result formatting